- The United States Postal Service (USPS) is happy to hire felons after reviewing an application and doing a case-by-case study.

 4. Drug test

+Candidates with a history of drug or alcohol misuse may be asked to go through additional medical assessment or counselling.
 For example, jobs that require driving or contact with the public, such as mail carrier positions or roles behind the post office counter, may necessitate drug testing.

 Even though marijuana has been legalized in many states, it is still classified as a drug under federal law.
 And the US Postal Service is a federal agency.